All Episodes

 I don't get nearly enough credit, Sean, for the things I don't say.

-Uh I do bite my my tongue sometimes.
+I do bite my tongue sometimes.

-But uh I I hope uh if you know what want to know what the Senate is really like on the inside, if you know what want to know what President Trump is really like to work with, President Biden, Chuck Grassley, Bernie Sanders, President Xi.
+But I hope if you want to know what the Senate is really like on the inside, if you want to know what President Trump is really like to work with President Biden, Chuck Grassley, Bernie Sanders, President Xi, I talk about my meeting with President Xi in China.

-Um I hope you'll take a look at the book, How to Test Negative for Stupid.
+I hope you'll take a look at the book, How to Test Negative for Stupid.

-Um it it comes out Tuesday.
+It comes out Tuesday.

 I don't care what the others do.

-Uh I'm I'm just like a Missouri mule on this.
+I'm just like a Missouri mule on this.

-I'm sitting my butt down in the mud and I'm not budging.
+I'm sitting my butt down in the mud, and I'm not budging.

 If the Democrats want to come to their senses, they can.